NietoDeveloper/RegisterUserFront/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to fork this repository, open a pull request, or file an issue if you spot a bug or have a suggestion for improving the template.
+Feel free to fork this repository, open a pull request, or file an issue if you spot a bug or have a suggestion foproving the template.

 ---

 ## 📄 License

-This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.